-48. Like all joint Committees, Scotland Excel has no specific powers to retain reserves to meet future requirements.
+46. Like all Joint Committees, Clydeplan has no specific powers to retain reserves to meet future requirements and technically the amounts held are due to local authorities.
 These balances are used to support medium-term financial planning and address any unforeseen costs.